 Figure 5-5.
-Locations of the intensive spatial soil moisture sampling sites at focus area YB5 and YB7 (mostly grazing).
+Locations of the intensive spatial soil moisture sampling sites on MA flight day at focus area YE (mostly grazing mixed partly cropped).
+Black points indicate the primarily significant locations, and yellow points for secondarily significant locations.

 Soil moisture measurements by the Scout will be compared with HDAS measurements at each point.
-Locations of sampling points by both sensors are the same as shown in Figure 5-4 but with fewer lines (to be decided upon on-site).
+Locations of sampling points by both sensors are same as shown in Figure 5-4 and Figure 5-5 but with fewer lines (to be decided upon on-site training).
+Parts of each $3 \text{km} \times 3 \text{km}$ focus area will be monitored using a north-south oriented regular grid of sampling locations at 50 m spacing.